DennisGoldfarb/ms-flashlight/README.md

 **lib-local/**  Contains some third-party libraries that are not available through online repositories.
 The rest are downloaded when executing the ANT build script.

 **src/**
-**----> edu.unc.flashlight.client/** application entry point, constants, messages, navigation history
+**----> edu.unc.flashlight.client/** All client side code.
+Application entry point, constants, messages, navigation history
 **----------> command/** extended wrappers for RPC calls
 **----------> resource/** manages image and js resources
 **----------------> css/** manages css resources